 I am a big believer in planning ahead- especially when it comes to running our own DIY Summer Camp at home!
-So every Friday afternoon I take a few minutes to consult the kids and write out our summer schedule for the week ahead!
+So every Friday afternoon I take a few minutes to consult the kids and fill out our plans for the week ahead using this summer schedule printable!
 I use our family summer bucket list for inspiration and plan our weekly list of activities and then, using the daily magnet labels, I assign each activity to a day of the week.

-The Benefits of Using a Weekly Summer Schedule
+The Benefits of Using a Weekly Printable Summer Schedule

 When you take the time to make a plan for the week you don't have to worry about how you are going to entertain the kids- you can instead just focus on enjoying the things you planned!